Ollama runs one model at a time. Send it a prompt, get a response. For single-turn chat, that's enough.

 How does Ollama fit into the pipeline?

-This is the practical advantage for Ollama users: you've already invested time finding and pulling the right models for your tasks.
-A 7B coding model, a 3B fast-chat model, maybe a 13B for complex reasoning.
-In a pipeline, you can use each one where it's strongest - the fast model for classification, the large one for generation - without managing separate API calls or scripts.
+If you're connecting an existing Ollama instance, the case is your library.
+You've already invested time finding and pulling the right models - a 7B coding model, a 3B fast-chat model, maybe a 13B for complex reasoning.
+Add Ollama as an external provider and every pulled model appears in the model dropdown alongside ToolPiper's native models and any cloud APIs you've configured.
+No re-downloading, no format conversion.
+In a pipeline, you can use each model where it's strongest - the fast one for classification, the large one for generation - without managing separate API calls or scripts.

 How do you build a pipeline from scratch?

-We'll build a three-block pipeline: transcribe an audio clip, then summarize the transcript with an Ollama model.
+We'll build a two-block pipeline: transcribe an audio clip, then summarize the transcript with a local chat model.
 A practical workflow for meeting notes, podcast summaries, or lecture review.

 Open the pipeline builder in ModelPiper.
 The canvas starts empty.
 Drag an STT block from the block palette onto the canvas.
 This block will handle speech-to-text using Parakeet v3.

 Drag a text generation block next to it.
-Click the block to open its settings and select an Ollama model - Llama 3.2 3B is a good default for summarization tasks.
+Click the block to open its settings and pick a model - Llama 3.2 3B from the built-in catalog is a good default for summarization tasks, and if you've connected Ollama, your pulled models sit in the same dropdown.
 Set the system prompt to something like "Summarize the following transcript in 3-5 bullet points.
 Be concise."

 Draw a connection from the STT block's output port to the chat block's input port.
 The line represents data flow: when the STT block finishes transcribing, the text automatically feeds into the summarization model.

 Hit run.
 Drop an audio file into the STT block's input.
-Parakeet transcribes it, the transcript flows to your Ollama model, and the summary appears in the output panel.
+Parakeet transcribes it, the transcript flows to the chat model, and the summary appears in the output panel.
 Two models, one click, no scripting.

 What are the limitations of local pipelines?